devayanipowar/devayanipowar.github.io/_posts/2019-11-18-PySparkRegression.md

 date: 2019-11-18
 tags: [PySpark,Regression]
 ---
+# Regression

-# This Project implements ensemble regression tree and highlights how it is different from regression tree
+# This Project implements ensemble regression tree and highlights how it performs compared to a regression tree

+# Concepts Covered

+- PySpark Functions
+- Feature Engineering and generalization
+- Logarithmic transformations and skewed data
+- Ensemble models - Model Selection

 ```python
 import matplotlib.pyplot as plt